marouenbg/VFFVA/UserGuide.md

 #### Output
 Results are written to `modeloutput.csv` file with min and max flux for every reaction.

-#### Benchmarking with MATLAB fastFVA
+#### Benchmarking with MATLAB FFVA
-0. MATLAB scripts of fastFVA are provided in model directory, please change the parpool argument to the number of workers N that you would like to perform your test on.
+0. MATLAB scripts of FFVA are provided in model directory, please change the parpool argument to the number of workers N that you would like to perform your test on.

-1. Run fastFVA script like the following, in the model directory:
+1. Run FFVA script like the following, in the model directory:

 	`time matlab -nodesktop -nosplash -r  -logfile .out`

-2. Run veryfastFVA script:
+2. Run VFFVA script:

 	`time mpirun -np  --bind-to none -x OMP_NUM_THREADS= ./veryfastFVA ./models/.mps `